 After you created a new Camera, select it by clicking its name in the Outliner window at the right:

-Note: a camera object is only visible when it is selected
+A camera object is only visible when it is selected.

 Camera objects cannot be adjusted using general controls described above.
 The only way to change their positions and spatial orientation is by applying manipulators.